Panasonic G9 vs Pentax K-1

 Body comparison: Panasonic G9 vs Pentax K-1

-An illustration of the physical size and weight of the Panasonic G9 and the Pentax K-1 is provided in the side-by-side display below.
+The physical size and weight of the Panasonic G9 and the Pentax K-1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (13 percent) than the Panasonic G9.
 Moreover, the K-1 is substantially heavier (53 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.